Our team

 MaryBeth Forwood, JD, CWLS

-Legal Practice Supervisor, Child Advocate Attorney
+Chief Assistant, Child Advocate Attorney

 Our legal team is led by attorney MaryBeth Forwood, who joined us in April, 2023.
 Mrs. Forwood is Certified as a Child Welfare Law Specialist by the National Association of Counsel for Children.
 MaryBeth has an established reputation as a passionate child advocate.
 Her experience includes serving as a special victims unit prosecutor, juvenile court Attorney/Guardian ad litem, and family law attorney.
 Child welfare work has been her focus in each of her legal positions throughout her 35 years of practice.
 Her extensive trial and appellate practice experience, well-rounded expertise, true sense of justice and comfort in the courtroom, benefits every child she represents.
 MaryBeth earned a bachelors degree in Social Work, cum laude, and her Juris Doctor degree from the University of Wyoming.
 Born and raised primarily in New Mexico, MaryBeth spent many years “out west” but truly enjoys and appreciates the climate, intrinsic warmth and hospitality of the southeast.